9 Must-Attend Pittsburgh Mardi Gras Celebrations

 March 1, PTown

-No matter who you are, you’re invited to PTown’s grant Mardi Gras Ball.
+No matter who you are, you’re invited to PTown’s grand Mardi Gras Ball.
 TRLC hosts this event with free entry and live music all night long.
 The party starts at 6 p.m. but expect it to last well past midnight.
 Get ready for plenty of beads, drink specials, and loads of dancing to some of the best local DJs.

 Mardi Gras Mania